INACTIVE POST - Looking for Work (2022 edition)

 In addition to my strong technical skills, I bring a wealth of non-technical skills to the table that I developed over my years as an architect, tech lead, mentor, and contributor to the tech community.
 I am known for my writing and public speaking.
 I spearheaded mentoring, coaching, and training in my workplaces and tech communities.

 The main things I am looking for right now are:

 - Interesting problems — I enjoy a challenge, so I can continue to learn and grow.
-These could be interesting customer needs, technical problems, engineering practices, or some combination thereof.
+These could be customer needs, technical problems, engineering practices, or a combination thereof.

-As noted in the "about me" section, I am looking for more of a hands-on individual contributor engineering role right now.
-I am happy for this to include some leadership responsibilities (e.g. tech lead, organizing frontend-focused communities of practice), as long as I am still spending a reasonable amount of time coding.
-I am very interested in helping mentor, coach, and otherwise level up those around me.
-However, I am not interested in formal people management responsilities at this time.
+At my level of experience, I expect my role to include some leadership responsibilities (e.g. tech lead, system design, mentoring, organizing working groups), but I want those responsibilities to be balanced with time for heads down technical work like coding.
+I am interested in helping mentor, coach, and otherwise level up those around me.
+However, I am not interested in formal people management responsibilities.

 - Communication & collaboration — People work together to solve problems.
 They share knowledge and collaborate with people from other roles to build the best solutions for users.
-People err on the side of writing things down to share information with others, which is critical for remote workplaces.
+Organizational goals and priorities are clearly communicated, so that people have information to make good decisions.
+People err on the side of writing things down to share information with others.

 - Emotional intelligence — People are encouraged to identify, evaluate, control, and express emotions in a healthy way at work and bring empathy to how they interact with others.
 This is reflected in how people treat one another.
 Yelling at or belittling others would be out of place and a cause for concern.